 As fair value is a market-based measure, the closest equivalent observable market pricing information is used to determine fair value.
 Adjustments to market values may be made having regard to the characteristics of the specific asset or liability.
-The fair values of assets that are not traded in an active market are determined using one or more valuation techniques These valuation techniques maximise, to the extent possible, the use of observable market data.
+The fair values of assets that are not traded in an active market and extermined using one or more valuation techniques.
+These valuation techniques maximise, to the extent possible, the use of observable market fairs.

-To the extent possible, market information is extracted from either the principal market for the asset or liability (i.e. the market with the greatest volume and level of activity for the asset or liability) or, in the absence of such a market, the most advantageous market available to the entity at the end of the reporting period (i.e. the market that maximises the receipts from the sale of the asset after taking into account transaction costs and h) Fair value hierarchy
+To the extent possible, market information is extracted from either the principal market for the asset or liability (i.e. the market with the greatest volume and level of activity for the asset or liability or, in the absence of such a market, the most advantageous market available to the entity at the end of the reporting period (i.e. the market that maximises the receipts from the sale of the asset after taking into account transaction costs and h) Fair value hierarchy

-For non-financial assets, the fair value measurement also takes into account a market participant's ability to use the asset in its highest and best use or to sell it to another market participant that would use the asset in its highest and best use.
+For non-financial assets, the fair value measurement also takes into accoun a market participant's ability to use the asset in its highest and best use or to sell it to another market participant that would use the asset in its highest

-AASB 13 requires the disclosure of fair value information by level of the fair value hierarchy, which categorises fair value measurement into or of three possible levels based on the lowest level that an input that is significant to the measurement can be categorised into as follows ents based on quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date
+AASB 13 requires the disclosure of fair value information by level of the fair value hierarchy, which categorises fair value measurement into one of three possible levels based on the lowest level that an input that is significant to the measurement can be categorised into as follows: